Xiaolongnü: Fictional character biography

-Xiaolongnü meets Yang Guo for the first time when he ventures into the Ancient Tomb while escaping from the bullies at Quanzhen School.
-She asks Granny Sun to send him back to Quanzhen and tell the priests not to mistreat him anymore.
-However, the Quanzhen priests insult Yang when they see him return.
-The furious Granny Sun fights them, but Hao Datong mortally wounds her.
-Xiaolongnü appears at the critical moment, defeats Hao Datong and saves Yang Guo.
-Before her death, Granny Sun makes Xiaolongnü promise to take care of Yang Guo.
-She wants both of them, orphans, to have each other as companions after her death.
-The Quanzhen priests oblige and allow Yang Guo to leave with Xiaolongnü.
+Xiaolongnü meets Yang Guo for the first time when he unknowingly ventures into the tomb to escape from the bullies at the Quanzhen Sect.
+At first, Xiaolongnü tells Granny Sun to send Yang Guo back to Quanzhen and tell them not to mistreat the boy anymore.
+However, a heated exchange takes place between Granny Sun and the Quanzhen Sect, resulting in Granny Sun's death at the hands of Hao Datong, one of the "Seven Immortals of Quanzhen".
+Xiaolongnü appears at the critical moment, defeats Hao Datong, and saves Yang Guo.
+Before dying, Granny Sun makes Xiaolongnü promise to take care of Yang Guo as she hopes that both of them, being orphans, will have each other's company.
+Feeling guilty for causing Granny Sun's death, Hao Datong and the Quanzhen members allow Xiaolongnü to leave with Yang Guo.